fieldtrip/website/tutorial/coregistration_opm.md

     lighting gouraud; material dull; h=light;

 {% include image src="/assets/img/tutorial/coregistration_opm/scan_notaligned.png" width="400" %}
-_Figure: 3D-model with an underdefined coordinate system._
+_Figure: 3D-model with an not clearly defined coordinate system._

 In the example model, the coordinate axes' orientations relative to the participant more or less are well-behaved, i.e. the axes are pointing approximately along the left/right, anterior/posterior, and superior inferior directions, but the order of the axes is not conventional.
 As a first step we might want to assign a better defined coordinate system to the model.
 Note that the exact coordinate system does not matter too much.
 Here we define the coordinate system such that the X/Y/Z axes are pointing into the same direction as the head  coordinate system defined in the MRI image, i.e. R(ight)A(nterior)S(uperior).
 We use ```cfg.coordsys='neuromag'``` because this method allows us to approximately indicate the N(asion)/L(eft preauricular point), and R(ight) preauricular point.
 Note that in the below procedure, the ears are not visible in the model, instead we will use the protruding points on the helmet's rim to define 'l' and 'r'.